marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Locations/Chimo-Nahagi/Major Locations/Harukaze.md

 "Haru" means "spring," and "kaze" means "wind."
 This name evokes the feeling of a town situated in the taiga/plains region where the spring breeze brings a sense of renewal and vitality.

-A small community nestled in an bowl on the edge of a great forest of [[- Brannon -/Locations/Chimo-Nahagi/Chimo|Chimo]]: surrounded on three sides by woodland, the main road from Harukaze follows the river downhill towards the great plains of Chimo and
+A small community nestled in a bowl on the edge of a great forest of [[- Brannon -/Locations/Chimo-Nahagi/Chimo|Chimo]]: surrounded on three sides by woodland, the main road from Harukaze follows the river downhill towards the great plains of Chimo and [[- Brannon -/Locations/Chimo-Nahagi/Major Locations/Satsukiya|Satsukiya]]

+During the winter of 1790, [[- Brannon -/Characters/PC/Quinn/Jasper|Jasper]]